sirredbeard/microsoft-opensource/README.md

 * Begins contributing to Linux kernel
 * Forms independent CodePlex Foundation, later known as Outercurve Foundation to promote open source
-* Apoligizes after download is found to have GPL code, properly open sources download
+* Apologizes after download is found to have GPL code, properly open sources download
 * Promises not to enforce patents against open source implementations of C#, e.g. Mono
-* Settles a dispute with TomTom over FAT32 software patents, avoiding further conflict iwth open source
+* Settles a dispute with TomTom over FAT32 software patents, avoiding further conflict with open source
 * Reaches agreement with EU to provide users a choice of web browsers on Windows installation
 * Platform Strategy Group begins an internal push for embracing open source
 * "Burning the Ships: Transforming Your Company's Culture Through Intellectual Property Strategy" is published on Microsoft's embrace of open collaboration